 As Minister for Employment Participation he overhauled the Job Network system, creating Job Services Australia and streamlining seven separate employment services into a one-stop shop, providing job-seekers with a more personalised service.
 The reforms helped many long term unemployed find work and many people with disabilities work for the first time.

 As Minister for Home Affairs he enacted laws to protect children from being procured online, achieved consensus for an R18+ classification for video games after 10 years of debate and introduced reforms to Australia’s anti-dumping regime providing local businesses and workers with a fairer and more equitable business environment.

 As Minister for Small Business, Housing and Homelessness, he created the first Small Business Commissioner, and with COAG, proposed reforms to increase housing affordability.

-Brendan once again brings his values and experience to his current role as Shadow Minister for Defence.
+Brendan brought his values and experience to his previous role as Shadow Minister for Defence.
 Brendan has degrees in Arts and Law from Monash University and a Diploma in Industrial Relations from Harvard University.